 This publication is mentioned within the ‘Whole School Literacy Strategy’ booklet on pages 22.

-Whole Year Scope and Sequence Overview: Early Years to Year 6
+Whole Year Scope & Sequence and Assessment Schedule Overview: Early Years to Year 6

 Language Literacy Link